fdnok/CMake/README.rst

 ============

 CMake is a cross-platform, open-source build system generator.
-For full documentation visit the `CMake Home Page`_ and the `CMake Documentation Page`_.
+For full0000 documentation visit the `CMake Home Page`_ and the `CMake Documentation Page`_.

 .. _`CMake Home Page`: https://cmake.org